fjolnir/DatabaseKit/README.md

 About:
 ======
-ActiveRecord is an insanely easy to use database framework written in objective-c It's obviously "inspired" by (copying) the infamous ActiveRecord that comes with Rails(http://rubyonrails.org) But it tries to be more versatile when it comes to working with multiple connections.
+ActiveRecord is an insanely easy to use database framework written in objective-c It's obviously "inspired" by the infamous ActiveRecord that comes with Rails(http://rubyonrails.org) But it tries to be more versatile when it comes to working with multiple connections.

 ActiveRecord was written by Fjölnir Ásgeirsson and is licensed with the BSD license.